softchris/golang-book/02-data-types/01-arrays/README.md

 # Go from the beginning - arrays and slices

+In this chapter, we will cover arrays and slices

+##  Pre-Lecture Quiz

+TODO

+## Introduction

+This chapter will cover:

+- Declaring and inspecting an array.
+- Accessing elements in the array.
+- Working with slices.

+## Arrays

 An array is group of elements that are connected.
 You want to use an array when you have a group of something, like many orders, cars, rows in a file.

-The idea is to collect all that data in one structure.
+The idea with an Array, is to collect all that data in one structure.
 You also want to be able to iterate over it and possibly carry out an operation on it as a group.

 ## Declare an array